DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 1. Learning Progress is Deactivated (default)
 2. Learning Progress is Activated
-  * TODO @mjansenDatabay: What's the name of this mode?
-How do we derive the ILIAS LP based on the provided user result (and scores) for the "Line Items" (1 - N).
+  * TODO @mjansenDatabay/@klees: What's the name of this mode?
+How do we derive the ILIAS LP based on the provided user results (and scores)?
+    * One Option: Each "Line Item" has a `scoreMaximum` attribute, so we could (for instance) calculate the progress for each user and "Line Item", and finally map this with the help of thresholds (e.g. 80 % is mapped to `completed`, and \[x\] % of all "Line Items" needs to be `completed`) to a corresponding ILIAS learning progress status.
+    * Do we really want to provide such complicated logics?
+    * What UI elements do we need for such a configuration on this screen?

 If the learning progress is enabled, the following sub-tabs are available: